codesharedot/dex-price/README.md

-# wagerr price
+# namecoin price

-Gets the wagerr price with Python (from JSON).
+Gets the namecoin price with Python (from JSON).

 https://pythonbasics.org